Man accused in false active shooter alerts at local hospitals pleads not guilty

 While denying responsibility, Thompson also said during the interview he was "really, really sorry."

-Thompson was arrested after a report of an active shooter prompted the lockdown of Bakersfield Memorial Hospital Tuesday afternoon.
+Thompson was arrested after a report of an active shooter prompted the lockdown of Bakersfield Memorial Hospital Dec.
+4.

 Police said Thompson wore a security badge, acted suspiciously and inserted himself into the investigation.
 He claimed to be a security guard, but hospital security told police he didn't work there and that he had earlier identified himself as a police officer.